Funter Bay

 Funter Bay is a two-mile-long (3 km) bay on the western side of Admiralty Island near its northern tip, in the Alexander Archipelago of the U.S. state of Alaska.
 It lies within the Hoonah-Angoon Census Area, in the Unorganized Borough of Alaska.
+Funter Bay was named in 1883 by William Healey Dall for the maritime fur trader Robert Funter, who explored and mapped parts of the coast in 1788 as captain of the vessel North West America.

 Funter Bay was the site of a World War II internment camp for Aleuts relocated 1500 miles from their homes.
 It was "the site of an abandoned cannery in which the St. Paul evacuees were housed.
 The St. George camp was across the bay at an old mine site."
 The injustices they suffered were the subject of the US Congress' Aleut Restitution Act of 1988.